Meida10/Calculator-Project/README.md

-# Calculator-Project
+# Simple Calculator in HTML, CSS and JavaScript

-This project is a functional calculator developed with HTML, CSS and JavaScript.
-It allows you to perform basic mathematical operations, such as addition, subtraction, multiplication and division, with a simple and responsive interface.
+This project is a basic calculator developed with HTML, CSS and JavaScript.
+Allows you to perform simple mathematical operations, such as addition, subtraction, multiplication and division.

+## Features
+- Operations: addition, subtraction, multiplication and division.
+- Responsive Design.
+- Simple and intuitive interface.

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript